 Factors that impact the efficiency of solar panels include:

-• Smog and pollution: If smog or pollution is high in your area, clean solar panels as often as monthly.
-Smog and pollution not only cause deposits on solar panels, but the haze in the air will reduce available sunlight to the panels.
+- Smog and pollution: If smog or pollution is high in your area, clean your solar panels monthly.
+Smog and pollution not only cause deposits on solar panels but also reduce the available sunlight reaching the panels.

 » LEARN: Solar panel efficiency